-Post-Activity Discussion Questions:

-1. Were there any quiz items that surprised you?
+Post-Activity Discussion Questions: 1.
+Were there any quiz items that surprised you?
 Any that you were embarrassed to answer?
 2. Which quiz items do you feel are beyond your control and why?
 3. Of the items that are within your control, list two or three and describe your improvement plan.
 Be specific about how you'd like to lower your score/footprint on these items.
 4. How is the size of your ecological footprint related to the concept of stewardship that was discussed in class?

 Are You Stepping Lightly?

-Name Answer Key

-Post-Activity Discussion Questions:

-Were there any quiz items that surprised you?
-Any that you were embarrassed to answer?
+Name Answer Key Post-Activity Discussion Questions: Were there any quiz items that surprised you?
+Any that you were embarrassed.
 Answers will vary.
-Students may be surprised that the food they eat impacts their ecological footprint.
-They may be embarrassed by the amount of trash their family produces or by the lack of recycling.
+Students may be surprised that the food they eat impacts the beembarrassed by the amount of trash their family produces or by the lack of the state of neir ecological footprint.
+They may 2.
 Which quiz items do you feel are beyond your control and why?
 Answers will vary.
-Students have little control over the size of the house they live in, the types of cars their par ents drive or the size of their family.
-These are all things for them to think about for making choices about their future.

-Of the items that are within your control, list two or three and describe your improvement plan.
-Be specific about how you'd like to lower your score/footprint on these items.
+Students have little control over the size of the house they li ents drive or the size of their family.
+These are all things for them to think about future. ut for making choices about their 3.
+Of the items that are within your control, list two or three and describe your i how you'd like to lower your score/footprint on these items.
 Answers will vary.
-Students may select an item such as where they get their food and make a commitment to shop at a local farmers market or grow food in a backyard garden.

-How is the size of your ecological footprint related to the concept of stewardship that was discussed in class?
+Students may select an item such as where they get their fo shop at a local farmers market or grow food in a backyard garden. od and make a commitment to 4.
+How is the size of your ecological footprint related to the concept of steward ship that was discussed in class?